LUMII-Syslab/qrng-dev-qrandom/README.md

 The repository contains a makefile which will build and install a kernel module and a systemd service.
 The userspace service feeds random bytes into the kernelspace character device driver through `/dev/qrandom0`.
 The bytes can then be read through the file by other processes instead of those provided by `/dev/random`.

+The project is meant to fetch random bytes from [Remote Quantum Random Number Generator](https://qrng.lumii.lv/) but can adapted to suit other requirements.

 ## kernel module

 The kernel module is installed into `/usr/lib/modules/$(shell uname -r)/extra` and listed in `/etc/modules-load.d/qrng-driver.conf` for automatic load during boot.